 Welcome to the Michel Laboratory

-We study the innate immune system of mosquitoes and how it relates to the malaria parasites these insects transmit.
-Over the last seven years, we have identified a variety of immune factors that either positively or negatively affect the survival of the malaria parasite in its mosquito vector.
+Specifically, we study the immune system of mosquitoes and biting midges and how it relates to the pathogens these insects transmit.
+Over the last eight years, we have identified a variety of immune factors that either positively or negatively affect the survival of the malaria parasite in its mosquito vector.

 To do our work, we use techniques from a wide range of fields including bioinformatics, biochemistry, structural biology, cell biology, genetics, and ecology.
-Our long term goal is to apply our findings to the design of novel malaria control strategies, which envision the interruption of disease transmission within the mosquito vector by chemical means.
+In addition, we continue to expand the molecular tool box for non-model insects to identify intrinsic factors of vector competence.
+Our long term goal is to apply our findings to the design of novel vector control strategies, which envision the interruption of disease transmission within the insect vector by chemical means.